davidmh/ruby-gtfs-df/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Release process

+1. `bin/bump-version`

+- Bump the version in `lib/gtfs_df/version.rb`
+- Update the `CHANGELOG.md` using the git log since the last version
+- Create and push a new release branch with those changes
+- Create a PR for that release

+2. `bin/create-tag`

+Creates and pushes the git tag for the release.
+That will trigger the GitHub action: `.github/workflows/publish.yml` to publish to RubyGems.

 ## TODO

 - [ ] Time parsing

   Just like partridge, we should parse Time as seconds since midnight.
 There's a draft in `lib/gtfs_df/utils.rb` but it's not used anywhere.
-    I haven't figured out how to properly implement with Polars.
+  I haven't figured out how to properly implement that with Polars.

 ## Contributing